ocean-onion/BDCraft-maybe/clean_docs/economy/market.md

    - Craft using BD Stick surrounded by diamonds with two emeralds
    - Place the token in the item frame above the door
    - Must be at least 30 blocks away from any existing market
-   - Creates a 49x49 block radius market area
+   - Creates a 98x98 block area (49 block radius in all directions)

 3. **Market Initialization**:
    - A BD Dealer (FARMER) villager spawns inside the market